clairecda/FASTR_R_codes/module_1_documentation.md

 \end{cases}$$

 #### Analysis outputs, data visualization and interpretation
-The FASTR analysis generates one main output related to internal consistency: **insert here png output**, percent of districts meeting consistency benchmarks
+The FASTR analysis generates one main output related to internal consistency:
+(Insert here image/illustration heat-map)

-For a given indicator-pair in a given time period (i.e. year),
+Percent of districts meeting consistency benchmarks For a given indicator-pair in a given time period (i.e. year),

 $$